dtk/dtk-docs-v1/_components/links.md

 When deploying and managing Service and Infrastructure Components it is common that they will need to share information with other Components in your deployment(s).
 A simple example is where an application Component needs to know the host and port of the database Component in order to establish a connection.
 Instead of having to enter Attribute values in multiple locations, or rewrite your Applications and Services to use a specific service discovery solution, the Dtk comes with a built in solution with its Links functionality.
 <br/><br/>
 Links allow you to be able to express associations between Dtk Components in a simple and concise format.
-When defining a Component the user can capture Component linkages that then are applicable and can be re-used in any deployment that they are used in.
 The **Link Def** syntax reflects an ETL-like specification to coordinate Attributes across related Components, much like foreign keys across tables in a database.

 Here is a reference example for our simple application to database linkage in the application component definition:
 {% highlight bash linenos %}